cryptopunksnotdead/punks.journal/README.md

 > "Criticism is something we can avoid easily by saying nothing, doing nothing, and being nothing."
 >
 > --  Aristotle

+_What's broken (and wrong, wrong, wrong) in the CSV standard library?
+Let's count the ways:_

 - [Part I or A (Simplistic) String#split Kludge vs A Purpose Built CSV Parser](why-the-csv-stdlib-is-broken.md)
 - [Part II or The Wonders of CSV Formats / Dialects](csv-formats.md)